 This allows opportunities to focus on the growth (especially that which comes with a special deal!) rather than getting tied up with the details of the management of multiple contracts.

-There you have it — these are some benefits that you will receive if you choose to implement some sort of systemized contract management system in your medium-sized business.
+There you have it — these are some benefits that you will receive if you choose to implement some sort of systemized contract management system in your medium-sized business – a business that has been built on trust and value.
 Of course, you can still use the system if you are a small business and, in that way, you would be ready for that growth as you prepare to emerge as a medium-sized business.
 Maybe, it will even free you up from some of the paperwork… enough to make that leap!